StefanSchroeder/Gocal/README.md

 		-font sans     (Arial lookalike)
 		-font path/to/font.ttf    (your favorite font)

 Set the font.
 Only truetype fonts are supported.
 Look into c:\Windows\Fonts on Windows and /usr/share/fonts to see what fonts you have.
 Gocal comes with three fonts built-in:
 The Gnu FreeMonoBold, FreeSerifBold and FreeSansBold.
 They look pretty similar to (in that order) Courier, Times and Arial and should meet all your standard font needs.
 These fonts are licensed under the Gnu FreeFont License which accompanies this README.txt.
-Read more about them at: https://www.gnu.org/software/freefont.
-To use the fonts in the PDF, auxiliary files are created in a temporary directory.
+Read more about them at https://www.gnu.org/software/freefont.
+To use fonts gocal, auxiliary files are created in a temporary directory.

 In addition you can provide your own TTF on the commandline if you prefer something fancy.